catchambers/UKBB-air-pollution/README.md

 This project aims to recreate the following analysis associating long-term air pollution exposure with lung cancer risk:
 [Huang et al., “Air Pollution, Genetic Factors, and the Risk of Lung Cancer.”](https://www.atsjournals.org/doi/10.1164/rccm.202011-4063OC)

-These methods will be extended to review the association between air pollution exposure and the risk of developing clonal hematopoesis.
+These methods will be extended to review the association between air pollution exposure and the risk of developing clonal hematopoiesis.

 ### Generate a New Report
 - Open data_process.R, change prefix path to match username, save
 - Open master.Rmd in RStudio
-- Click dropdown on Knit, select "Knit with Parameters"
+- Click the dropdown on Knit, select "Knit with Parameters"
-- Select data to use and whether to include code in output
+- Select data to use and whether to include code in the output
-- Once report has been generated, review the temporary HTML
+- Once the report has been generated, review the temporary HTML

 ## Features to add
 - [x] Make bmiCat factor variable (Normal (<25 kg/m2), Overweight (25–29.9 kg/m2), Obesity (>=30 kg/m2, Missing value)